SiteLock Review: The Truth About Performance, Support & Scams

 Vulnerability scanner

-Vulnerability detection is the process of identifying and analyzing security weaknesses within the plugins and themes of a WordPress site.
-Hackers can exploit these vulnerabilities to gain unauthorized access, disrupt operations, or steal sensitive information.
+Vulnerability detection is the process of identifying and analysing security weaknesses within the plugins and themes of a WordPress site.
+Hackers can exploit these vulnerabilities to gain unauthorised access, disrupt operations, or steal sensitive information.

 SiteLock claims to include vulnerability detection as part of its scanner feature, aiming to identify and alert users.
 However, our testing left us scratching our heads.
 Despite knowing that these vulnerabilities existed on our site, SiteLock’s scan results declared it clean as a whistle.